 It’s this attention to tone that is often key to the success of a brand magazine – harness your brand’s voice in print and it can be an extremely powerful content marketing tool.

-Take for example Sainsbury’s magazine: launched back in 1993, it was the first of its kind and a bold move for the supermarket chain at the time, but it paid off.
+Take, for example, Sainsbury’s magazine: launched back in 1993, it was the first of its kind and a bold move for the supermarket chain at the time, but it paid off.
 The magazine has won multiple awards and has a monthly reach of over 1.7 million, making it one of the best-selling glossy magazine titles in the UK.

 Digital brands with print magazines